ResursBank/ecomphp/README.md

 # PHP 7.2

-Does the library work with PHP 7.2?

-- Tests are verified to [run with 7.2 RC5](https://resursbankplugins.atlassian.net/browse/ECOMPHP-180) so far
+Tests are verified with the deprecated suite up to PHP 7.2.3 as of 20 march 2018,

 ## What this library do and do not